 Gilman recipients can use their Gilman Scholarship funds to pay for credit-bearing virtual study abroad or international internship programs.

-Students should indicate in the Gilman online system if they will be participating in a virtual program.
+Students should indicate in their Gilman account if they will be participating in a virtual program.
 The following options are considered eligible virtual international programs, any of which must be credit-bearing:

 - Online courses at an institution based outside of the United States;